ncb-0/nezu.world/about.md

 ## Contact

-if you'd like to work with me or say hi, email me at [mel@nezu.world](mailto:mel@nezu.world) or message nezu#3502 on discord. i am *not* taking art commissions at the moment, but i am always accepting freelance work.
+if you'd like to work with me or say hi, email me at [mel@nezu.world](mailto:mel@nezu.world) or message @nezuzu on discord. i am *not* taking art commissions at the moment, but i am always accepting freelance work.

 <hr style="clear:none" />